-Worming our way to new treatments for Alzheimer's diseaseMarch 7th, 2013 in Alzheimer's disease & dementia
+Worming our way to new treatments for Alzheimer's diseaseMarch 7, 2013 in Medicine & Health / Alzheimer's disease & dementia

 According to a 2012 World Health Organization report, over 35 million people worldwide currently have dementia, a number that is expected to double by 2030 (66 million) and triple by 2050 (115 million).
 Alzheimer's disease, the most common form of dementia, has no cure and there are currently only a handful of approved treatments that slow, but do not prevent, the progression of symptoms.